KxSystems/docs-v1/docs/tutorials/install.md

 ## <i class="fa fa-windows"></i> Microsoft Windows

-Kdb+ can be downloaded from [kx.com](http://kx.com).
-Follow the download instructions.

 This will put a file `windows.zip` in your Downloads folder.
 Extract the files to `C:\`, producing a new folder `C:\q`.
 (You can install on a different filepath.
 If you do, in the following instructions simply replace `C:\q` with your filepath.)